swystems/bellkat/README.md

     cabal run p3
     ```

-## Writing your own examples
+## Writing and testing your own protocols

+Most of the relevant documentation is present in `BellKAT.Prelude` module.
+To see it nicely
+formatted, you can build documentation using [Haddock][haddock]:

+ * Stack: `stack haddock`
+ * Nix: `cabal haddock`

+In both cases, the output should point to the `index.html` root of the documentation.

+### Setting up and running the examples

-If you want to work on your own examples you have multiple options:
+If you want to work with your own protocols or modify existing ones you have multiple options:

-  * modify the existing examples without changing the commands
+  * modify the existing examples

-  * create new examples within BellKAT project
+  * create new examples within BellKAT repository

     1. Creating a new file (say `MyExample.hs`) inside `examples/` (e.g., by copying `examples/P3.hs`)